Quantum work statistics at strong reservoir coupling

 where $\pi^{eq}_R$ is a Gibbs state of the bare reservoir with Hamiltonian $H_R$ while $\pi^{eq}_{PS}(t_i)$ is a Gibbs state of the polaron system with the initial Hamiltonian $H_{PS}(t_i)$.
 We emphasise that this approximation is valid in strong coupling regimes, unlike the typical weak coupling limit in which $\rho(t_i)\simeq \pi^{eq}_{S}(t_i)\otimes \pi^{eq}_R$ \cite{Talkner2009}.

-To obtain the work statistics we derive a master equation for the WCO of the system degrees of freedom in the polaron frame, which is obtained by taking a partial trace over the reservoir so that $K_{PS}(t_f,\eta)=\trR{K_{P}(t_f,\eta)}$.
-The derivation of an equation for the evolution of $K_{PS}(t_f,\eta)$ then follows similar steps used to obtain an adiabatic master equation for the polaron state itself, and details are provided in Appendix~\ref{appA}.
+To obtain the work statistics we derive a master equation for the WCO of the system degrees of freedom in the polaron frame, which is obtained by taking a partial trace over the reservoir so that $K_{PS}(t_f,\eta)=\tr_\mathrm{R}\left({K_{P}(t_f,\eta)}\right)$.
+The derivation of an equation for the evolution of $K_{PS}(t_f,\eta)$ generalises the projection operator technique used to obtain an adiabatic master equation for the polaron state itself, and details are provided in the Supplementary Material.
 This rests on a number of assumptions such as $(i)$ the Born-Markov approximation, stating that the coupling in the polaron frame is much smaller than the inverse of the decay time of the reservoir correlation function and $(ii)$ the adiabatic approximation, which ensures that the system Hamiltonian does not change too rapidly in time relative to its energy gaps and bath correlation time.
 Note that applying the Born-Markov approximation in the polaron frame is {\emph{not}} equivalent to applying it in the original frame, and retains the dominant non-Markovian effects in the dynamics.
 Under these assumptions the general form of equation for the polaron WCO is then

 where we define the work superoperator